-Professor of International Business and Trade at Georgetown Univeristy, Washington, DC, U.S. and University of Kent, Canterbury, UK -
+Professor of International Marketing, Business and Trade at Georgetown University, Washington, DC, U.S. and University of Kent, Canterbury, UK -

 On October 12, I posted part 1 of the interview I did with Nicolette Devidar of the TV segment Smart Sustainability.
 In part 2, please find the rest of the interview.
 In this section, we discussed US-China relations, the concept of interdependency, and the potential ramifications of the upcoming US election.

 Please click on part 2 down below to watch the second half!

 The global economy is in dire straits.
 That’s an understatement.
 Most of the COVID shutdown implications cannot even be grasped yet.
 We see some of it, but by far not all of it.
 There’s a lot of talk about the kind of recovery — V shape, U shape, L shape that can take place.
 The reality is that we live in a new world, with a new landscape and new parameters.
 So, how can we predict something based on applying old parameters? – Smart Sustainability

 Last week, I had the pleasure of talking with Nicolette Devidar of the TV segment Smart Sustainability, on the state of the global economy.
 We discussed a variety of issues with regards to the global economy, including the long term effects of covid 19 and the impacts of a growing digital landscape.